Build your first OpenShop app

 - shopify.web.toml

-The template also defines package.json#imports aliases so app code can use package-private imports such as #app, #flows/syncOrders, and #providers/warehouse instead of ../ paths.
+The template also defines package.json#imports aliases so app code can use package-private imports such as #app, #flows/syncOrders, #providers/warehouse, and #routes/ping instead of ../ paths.

 Start Shopify development